manuelrosalesg/NoHuman/README.md

 3. Make a downloadable app

-4. Make it so fast you can see the blinking
+4. Make it so fast you can't see the blinking